 13.4.
 Share-based compensation

 13.4.1.
-Performance rights outstanding for Key Management
+Performance rights outstanding for key management personnel

 The following table outlines the details of the LTI grants outstanding for each key management personnel participant and other movements in options and performance rights in the year.